F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 ## Constructors
-Parent constructor is allways called from a child.
-By default, an empty construcor is called.
+Parent constructor is always called from a child.
+By default, an empty constructor is called.
 Alternatively, we can call another constructor in the initializer.
-When we do not call the parent  constructor in the child's initializer and the parenhas no empty constructor, a compilation error is raised.
+When we do not call the parent constructor in the child's initializer and the parent has no empty constructor, a compilation error is raised.

 ### Enablinging Parent Constructors in Child
 Implicitly, all methods from parent classes are visible in child, with exception of constructors.
 Constructors can be inherited manually with a `using` declaration, but only all at once.